 Technology

-There may be a surge in smart technology purchases as proven by a throng of subscribers being supported by various internet and RingCentralphone service providers but that doesn’t mean everyone has fully adapted.
+There may be a surge in smart technology purchases as proven by a throng of subscribers being supported by various internet service providers but that doesn’t mean everyone has fully adapted.
 For instance, many still have CD players in their cars or at home.
 While recent car models have the latest infotainment systems capable of playing mp3s, many older models don’t, unless owners are willing to make upgrades.
 So what this means is that despite the fact that they take up space, CDs still matter to many.

 Album Vs. Single